The Great Bourgeois

 historical research has brought any such conspiratorial organization

-to light.
 It was the impact of hard times on a community of wretchedness

 created by similar industrialist exploitation that produced the